anartovich/streams-open-docs/content/en/docs/_index.md

     weight: 20
 ---

-Axway AMPLIFY Streams documentation is available for collaboration using an open source model as part of the Axway Open Documentation Open Beta program.
+Axway Streams documentation is available for collaboration using an open source model as part of the Axway Open Documentation Open Beta program.

 ## About the Open Beta program